bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.resolver_lookup

-- `"status.resolver_lookup"`: (object) Emitted once when we discover the user DNS resolver IP.
+Emitted once when we discover the user DNS resolver IP.

 This event includes the following attributes: